[ Skip Main Nav ]

 CompTIA is a registered trademark of Computing Technology Industry Association Inc.

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
-So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Health Care Information Technology Certificate (Undergraduate) gainful employment disclosures.
+So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Associate of Arts concentration in Information Technology with Health Care Information Technology Certificate gainful employment disclosures.

 Find out how you may be able to lower your out-of pocket expenses and what options may be available to help you fund your education.